Flavio-Uni/Statistics-Sapienza/README.md

 ## Conclusion
 Uniformity and unpredictability are critical for cryptographic systems.
 This analysis highlights the importance of selecting prime moduli and diverse generators to achieve high-entropy, secure distributions.
 For practical cryptographic applications, rigorous parameter validation and extensive testing are essential to mitigate vulnerabilities and ensure robustness against attacks.

+Here you can see the code in action: https://htmlpreview.github.io/?https://github.com/Flavio-Uni/Statistics-Sapienza/blob/HWK7/hwk7.html